JosephBARBIERDARNAL/plotch/README.md

 - Scales very badly with 3 or more Axes
 - Having to call `plt.subplots()` many times is not the best
+- When initial figures are not squared, looks weird